Careers

 Responsibilities

-• Teaching comprehensive literary skills encompassing Reading and Writing
+• Teaching comprehensive literary skills encompassing History, Reading, and Writing

 • Serving as a Middle School Student Advisor